 HOW AND WHERE DO WE STORE YOUR DATA?
 We only keep your personal data for as long as We need to in order to use it as described above and/or for as long as We have your permission to keep it.
 No data is stored on our website (with the exception of the cookies aforementioned).

 Family Support Work:In the case of Family Support Data is kept on Microsoft’s secure One Drive, accessible only by the Family Support Workers, Project Manager and relevant Headteacher.
 When a family has completed its FS time, case notes are marked as closed.
 Closed folders should be downloaded by the relevant Headteacher for inclusion within the child’s school records.
-Data on the One Drive is kept in accordance with funding requirements outlined by Essex County Council.
-Referral forms are processed on behalf of Essex County Council and are returned to ECC once the FIF programme is complete.
+Data on the One Drive is reviewed on an annual basis.
+Files over one year old are deleted.
 Further information pertaining to our use of OneDrive can be found HERE

 1:1 Counselling: No personal data in regards to 1:1 Counselling is stored or held by Child First Trust, with the exception of non-attributable general project management data.
 Data is held by the professional counsellors and stored in accordance with their professional requirements.
 Interim and Post-counselling reports are given directly to the Head teachers.